jwq10101010/collaboration-framework/README.md

 ### Notes
 - A group of people can share a server and discuss changes in-person (better for the environment and establishes a sense of local community).
+- Each individual has their own key pair for authentication